vuxcode/pr1-project-mysticalmoonbow/README.md

 If I had more time I would've added images to the website.
 My plan was to add a digital sketch of the website to go alongside the "Planning Of The Project".
 I also wanted to add an image/screenshot of my Sudoku game next to or in the same card as "My Sudoku Game".
 I also would've focused more on accessibility.
 I really wanted to make a responsive design but found that it was way more difficult than I thought and chose to focus on other things instead.

 I did not manage to stick to the budget.
-I worked for ca 19 hours and 30 min on Programming and ca 24 hours and 30 min on Web Development.
+I worked for ca 20 hours and 30 min on Programming and ca 25 hours and 30 min on Web Development.
 In the beginning it was way easier to work on the programming project, probably because I had a clear outline of what every step was going to be.
 Even though I came across some issues I still knew what I needed to work on.
 Since I didn't have a clear idea of what I wanted the website to look like, I didn't feel as motivated or inspired to work on it and focused more on my program in the earlier stages.
-But near the end of the course, when I felt pretty content with my program, I shifted focus on the website.
+But near the end of the course, when I felt pretty content with my program, I shifted focus to the website.

 # User Guide